For years, conventional wisdom when getting a new graphics card was to go with NVIDIA.

-For many years, conventional wisdom when getting a new graphics card was to go with NVIDIA.
-If you followed this advice, you likely encountered both the RTX and GTX suffix.
-If you’re confused as to which of these you should buy, you’ve come to the right place.
+Following this advice, you likely encountered both the RTX and GTX suffixes.
+If you’re confused about which of these you should buy, you’ve come to the right place.

 Let’s take a look at what each prefix means and why they have been used.
 As GTX came first, we’ll start there.

 Table of ContentsShow